GTNet:Guided Transformer Network for Detecting Human-Object Interactions: INTRODUCTION

-The proposed GTNet architecture can be seen in Fig.~\ref{fig:model_architecture}.
+The proposed GTNet architecture can be seen in Figure~\ref{fig:model_architecture}.
 From the input image and the bounding boxes of the humans and the objects present in it, our baseline module (Section~\ref{baseline}) extracts visual features.
 These types of visual features from a backbone network are being used across several domains~\cite{kumar2021stressnet, wang2018comparative, kumar2020deep} to capture useful information.
 We guide these visual features by pertinent spatial configurations and object semantics in our Guidance Module (Section~\ref{guide}).
-On top of these guided visual features, we develop the TX module, which enriches the visual features with relevant contextual information using self-attention (Section~\ref{TX_Mod}).
+On top of these guided visual features, we develop the TX module, which enriches the visual features with relevant contextual information using attention (Section~\ref{TX_Mod}).
 Finally, we propose an early fusion strategy to make our final predictions (Section~\ref{fuse}).
 We evaluated our network's performance on V-COCO~\cite{gupta2015visual} and HICO-DET~\cite{chao2018learning} and achieve state of the art results on both of the datasets.
-Although there are few recent works~\cite{carion2020end,dosovitskiy2020image} that have tried to adapt the Transformer architecture to various vision tasks, to the best of our knowledge GTNet is the first attempt to use a guided Transformer-like architecture to detect HOIs.
 Our contributions can be summarized as follows: \begin{itemize} \item We leverage pairwise spatial contextual information via a novel end to end guided self attention network for detecting HOIs.
 See Section~\ref{TX_Mod}. \item We design a guidance mechanism that combines relative spatial configurations and object semantics to guide our attention mechanism.
 See section~\ref{guide}. \item GTNet achieves state of the art results for the HOI detection task on both V-COCO and HICO-DET datasets.
 See section~\ref{section:results}. \end{itemize}